dh1tw/remoteAudio/README.md

 ### List audio devices

-If you are not sure about the name of your audio devices and their parameters, you can easily list that information:
+If you are not sure about the name of your audio devices and their parameters, you can easily list the available devices:

 ```bash